Georgia Foundations of Computer Programming

 What is Computing?

-Students review the history of computing, learn about the various parts that make up modern computers, learn about the impact computing has had on today's world, and learn about the impacts computing could potentially have in the future.|
+Students review the history of computing, learn about the various parts that make up modern computers, and the impact computing has on the world.

-|Programming with Turtle Graphics: Students earn Python commands, functions, and control structures by drawing shapes on their screen and solving puzzles with Turtle Graphics!
+Students learn Python commands, functions, and control structures by drawing shapes on their screen and solving puzzles with Turtle Graphics!

-|Project: Pair-Programming Paint!: In this project, students will be given a chance to combine the skills they have learned and paint a digital image using Tracy the Turtle.
+Students are given a chance to combine the skills they have learned and paint a digital image using Tracy the Turtle.